Donna Christian, PhD

 Senior Fellow

-Donna Christian is Senior Fellow at the Center for Applied Linguistics (CAL) following sixteen years of exemplary service as CAL’s president.
-She has degrees in mathematics (B.S., St. Lawrence University), applied linguistics and sociolinguistics (M.S. and Ph.D., Georgetown University).
+Donna Christian is a Senior Fellow at the Center for Applied Linguistics (CAL) after serving as CAL’s president from 1994 to 2010.
+She has degrees in mathematics (B.S., St. Lawrence University), applied linguistics, and sociolinguistics (M.S. and Ph.D., Georgetown University).